How can I make my orgasms last longer?

 Mind, some people can have what we call "serial" orgasms, which means that you have a kind of orgasm that's a little bit like popcorn popping: once one orgasm starts, another follows right on its heels, and possibly another after that, so that it feels like orgasm goes on for a few minutes, rather than a few seconds.
 Technically, serial orgasms are a multiple orgasm, rather than a single, just not the kind where you have a whole or partial cycle of sexual response leading up to the next one, or take a break from sex after orgasm, then go back to sex later and reach orgasm again.

 Not everyone is multiply orgasmic (and not everyone who is always wants to have more than one orgasm, either: some folks prefer only having one, sometimes or even always), and we don't really know yet why some people are and others don't seem to be, no matter what they try, and some studies have even suggested that genetics might be part of the equation.
-We also know that with women, it's typical for younger women to have a tougher time reaching orgasm or having multiple orgasms: on other words, greater sexual pleasure and more intense orgasm does tend to increase with age.
+We also know that with people with vaginas, it's typical for younger people to have a tougher time reaching orgasm or having multiple orgasms: on other words, greater sexual pleasure and more intense orgasm does tend to increase with age.

 The way to find out if that's something you're capable of or enjoy is just to experiment.
 That might mean continuing oral sex while you're having that one orgasm and then beyond.
 It might mean quickly shifting to an additional or secondary sexual activity, such as having a partner then add a sex toy, adding fingers for manual sex, or shifting to some form of intercourse.
 With clitoral stimulation specifically, remember that your clitoris is a lot bigger than it looks!
 The part a partner is stimulating on the outside via oral sex is only one part of it, so switching things up to stimulate other parts -- like the internal clitoris we can feel through massaging the outer labia or with manual sex inside the vagina -- may be the ticket to extending your orgasm a little or bringing you to a second one.
 Which of those things does the trick on any given day or for any given person is just a matter of communicating to your partner what you want to try and experimenting to find out what you uniquely enjoy and what works for you.